 Flasher Unit Output Failed

 The CMU shall monitor the FLASHER 1-1, FLASHER 1-2, FLASHER 2-1 and FLASHER 2-2 voltage states reported by each HDFU.
-When a transition from the inactive state to the active state or a transition from the active state to the inactive state is absent for greater than 2600 milliseconds, the CMU shall set a status bit in the Type 209 frame.
+When a transition from the inactive state to the active state or a transition from the active state to the inactive state is absent for greater than 2600 milliseconds, the CMU shall set a status bit in the Type 195, Type 209 and Type 211 frames.
 This alarm condition shall not cause a FSA.
 It should cause the appropriate response in the ATC.
 This status is non-latching, such that once a status bit has been set, the sensing of five valid transitions of the input shall clear the status bit.

 HDFU Flasher Thresholds